Neuvida-Technologies-Private-Limited/OPT-general-models/OPT/README.md

 >>> from transformers import pipeline, set_seed

 >>> set_seed(32)
->>> generator = pipeline('text-generation', model="facebook/opt-2.7b", do_sample=True, num_return_sequences=5)
+>>> generator = pipeline('text-generation', model="facebook/opt-1.3b", do_sample=True, num_return_sequences=5)
 >>> generator("The woman worked as a")
-[{'generated_text': "The woman worked as a security guard at a nursery in the city's eastern district of Samut P"}, {'generated_text': 'The woman worked as a doctor in the Philippines.
-Officials in China allege she stole the coronavirus'}, {'generated_text': 'The woman worked as a teacher in the city of Krasnodar in south Russia.
-She'}, {'generated_text': 'The woman worked as a researcher and lecturer at the Russian Academy of Sciences in a laboratory dedicated to the'}, {'generated_text': 'The woman worked as a nanny on a property owned by Mr Fitton-Allen in the city'}]
+[{'generated_text': 'The woman worked as a bartender for six months before getting to the job she always dreamed of.
+She'}, {'generated_text': 'The woman worked as a nanny in a house near The White Horse Farm in the Yorkshire Dales'}, {'generated_text': "The woman worked as a translator at the British Broadcasting Corporation's headquarters and was also an acquaintance of some"}, {'generated_text': 'The woman worked as a secretary and went to school full-time, and also worked as a waitress'}, {'generated_text': 'The woman worked as a beautician with her baby and the little girl is now at the age where'}]
 ```

 compared to: